zhmur/servicenow-guides/ServiceNow style guide.md

 ## Programming, code, style
 1. Use ES5 [Airbnb JavaScript Style Guide() {](https://github.com/airbnb/javascript/tree/es5-deprecated/es5) for all JavaScript code.
 1. By default use full table name for GlideRecord class variables.
 Example: `var incident = new GlideRecord('incident');`.
-1. Use "ID" suffixe for variables containing GlideRecord sys_id in scripts.
+1. Use "ID" suffix for variables containing GlideRecord sys_id in scripts.
+Example: `var userID = ''`.
 1. Global business rules have no conditions or table restrictions and load on every page in the system.
 Do not use them.
 1. A business rule must call an API to perform an action.
 The API is implemented in script includes.
 The code in business rules must be simple.
 1. A script include method must tend to be context independent.
 Calls to _current_, _previous_, _worklow.scratchpad_, _current.variables_ objects should be exceptional.
 The objects should not be passed as parameters.